Aircloak/aircloak/README.md

 [guide](https://github.com/Aircloak/org/wiki/admin::Useful-tips-and-tricks#wiki-getting-web-access-from-a-system-within-the-dmz).
 Once the proxy has been setup, run `bundle exec cap deploy:cold`, and you should be good to go!

+### Step 5: Adding secrets to the server

+After the supporting folders have been setup on the server, we need to supply the server with passwords and tokens not present in the source code repository, but needed by the server.

+We require the following secrets:

+- the password used to unlock the private keys of analysts
+- an github OAuth token used by the web app to read meta data from github

+#### Analyst private key password

+For background, please have a look at the [authentication](#authentication) section of this readme.
+The password is kept safe by @sebastian, but copies are also held by others on the team.
+If you don't hold a copy yourself for safe-keeping, please contact one of your team-members and ask for a copy, or ask them to upload it to the server.

+The `settings.local.yml` file can be found in the `shared/config` folder on the server.

+#### Github OAuth token

+The github OAuth tokens are generated for the user `aircloak-web`.
+It is a github user that has read-only access to the repositories needed when deploying a cloak.
+Please generate a fresh OAuth token per infrastructure machine, so we can invalidate them when needed, and don't need to store copies for safe-keeping.
+@sebastian controls the `aircloak-web` user, so please confer with him.

+The `settings.local.yml` file can be found in the `shared/config` folder.

+OAuth tokens can be generated on Github on the __settings__ > __applications__ page.

 ## Testing